Nules84/CI_PP2_ArtiQuiz/README.md

 entered their name, the "Save Score" button becomes available to click.

 * Below the "Save Score" button there are three more buttons, "Play Again", "View Leaderboard", and "Return to Home".
-The "Play Again" button will instantly direct the user to a new game of Archiquiz.
-The "View Leaderboard" button will direct the user to view the Leaderboard page of Archiquiz's website.
-Finally, the "Return to Home" button will take the user back to Archiquiz's Home page.
+The "Play Again" button will instantly direct the user to a new game of ArtiQuizz.
+The "View Leaderboard" button will direct the user to view the Leaderboard page of ArtiQuiz's website.
+Finally, the "Return to Home" button will take the user back to ArtiQuiz's Home page.

-* To summarise, no matter where the user is within Archiquiz's website, they shouldn't have any problem navigating themselves around.
+* To summarise, no matter where the user is within ArtiQuiz's website, they shouldn't have any problem navigating themselves around.
 Each button has the box-shadow hover effect.
 This will highlight each button to make them glow gold.

 ### **HOME PAGE** <a name="home"></a>

-* The Home page displays a custom made Archiquiz logo image developed using Adobe XD.
+* The Home page displays a custom made ArtiQuiz logo image developed using Adobe XD.

 * The logo image features keyframes animation.
 The logo will increase in size from 80% to 100% over a period of four seconds.